vimeo/psalm/docs/contributing/philosophy.md

 ### Drawbacks

-- Psalm struggles in very large monorepos (> 5M LOC) because it stretches beyond bthe limits of what PHP was designed for.
+- Psalm is slow in very large monorepos (over 5 million lines of checked-in code).
-- Psalm’s language slower is more limited in what it can provide (e.g. finding/changing all occurences of a symbol is infeasible to perform live) than comparable compiled-language tools.
+- Psalm’s language server is more limited in what it can provide than comparable compiled-language tools.
+For example, it's infeasible to find/change all occurences of a symbol, in all files that use it, as you type.

-### Comparisons
+### Comparison to other languages & tools

 Many languages have typecheckers/compilers written in the same language.
 Popular examples include Go, Rust, and TypeScript.

-Python is a special case where the semi-official typechecker [MyPy can also compile to a C Python extension](https://github.com/python/mypy/blame/master/mypyc/README.md#L6-L10), which runs 4x faster.
+Python is a special case where the semi-official typechecker [MyPy can also compile to a C Python extension](https://github.com/python/mypy/blame/master/mypyc/README.md#L6-L10), which runs 4x faster than the interpreted equivalent.

 Some interpreted languages have unofficial typecheckers written in faster compiled languages: